camaraproject/Commonalities/documentation/API-design-guidelines.md

 Scopes should be represented as below for APIs that offer explicit event subscriptions with action read and delete:

 - API Name: device-roaming-subscriptions
+- Protected Resource: subscriptions (If the API name offering explicit subscriptions does not include the word subscriptions, then the protected resource "subscriptions" should be added when defining the scope.)
 - Grant-level, action on resource: read, delete

 For e.g. device-roaming-subscriptions:read